desmond1121/RippleCompat/README.md

 - Support `ImageView`, `TextView`, `Button`, `EditText`.
 Especially, `android:scaleType` of `ImageView` also works!
 - You can choose these type of ripple: Circle, Heart, Triangle;
 - Spinning ripple;
-- You can choose ripple full of view or not;
 - STILL EXPERIMENTING MORE.

 ##Dependency